JuliaManifolds/Manopt.jl/docs/src/tutorials/CountAndCache.md

-# How to Cache function calls and Get Started: Optimize!
+# How to Count and Cache Function Calls
 Ronny Bergmann

 In this tutorial, we want to investigate the caching and counting (i.e. statistics) features